What is MRO Inventory?

 • Scalability: A lot of effort is needed for MRO to run smoothly.
 As described above, ideal conditions include monitoring the most important components, taking regular stock counts, and keeping storage locations organized.
 Some small businesses with low volume needs might want to skip MRO processes if they cannot meet these standards.

-Following established MRO best practices can ease these challenges and help businesses to manage inventory better.
+Following established MRO best practices can ease these challenges and help businesses manage inventory better.

-Any inventory that isn’t directly used in the production of a good or service can be considered MRO.
+Any inventory that isn’t directly used in producing a good or service can be considered MRO.

 Talk with a software advisor